fennel-ai/client/docs/pages/api-reference/operators/rename.md

 #### Errors
 <Expandable title="Renaming non-existent column">
-Sync error if there is no existing column with name matching each of the keys in the rename dictionary.
+Commit error if there is no existing column with name matching each of the keys in the rename dictionary.
 </Expandable>

 <Expandable title="Conflicting column names post-rename">
-Sync error if after renaming, there will be two columns in the dataset having the same name.
+Commit error if after renaming, there will be two columns in the dataset having the same name.
 </Expandable>